mearlboro/mearlboro.github.io/_posts/2020-10-23-synch-part-1-emergent-art.md

 - portable battery and a USB power cable
 - hat

-For the control center, we require a camera to record the players moving, and a computer to perform analysis and communicate over the network.
-To maintain the project as open as possible, we decided to use a Raspberry Pi camera module, which allows using interchangeable lens with the CCTV lens mount, as well as sports a decently sized sensor made by Sony (several times larger than a phone sensor).
-We shall use this camera as direct input to a Raspberry Pi 4, the most performant Pi yet, and extract information from the video stream to compute emergence.
+For the observer, we require a camera to record the players moving, and a computer to extract information from the video stream, to compute emergence, and to communicate with the hats over the network.
+To maintain the project as open as possible, we decided to use:
+- a Raspberry Pi camera module, which allows using interchangeable lens with the CCTV/8mm lens mount, as well as sports a decently sized sensor made by Sony (several times larger than a phone sensor)
+- a set of two lens, a wide-angle 6mm and a 16mm
+- a Raspberry Pi 4, the most performant Pi yet, which we will equip with a proper cooling fan to to best optimise it

 The WiFi router needs to support tens of devices, as well as have a generous range, and high bandwidth.
 We decided on a sexy tri-band Netgear Nighthawk X6S, which supports up to 55 devices over a range of a few hundred square meters.